Shadrock/M365-flows/tutorialnotes.md

 **Actions from Forms**

-I've created a form from via browser from my MC Sharepoint ([see the form here](https://forms.office.com/Pages/ResponsePage.aspx?id=KIbeCD5Z9UOc6_Pl3Xriyx3n5LHDRGZKthkEGSwyKjpUNVdVUlA4RkE5NTBRQ1dSTU1JQllMNEo5NiQlQCN0PWcu) )
+I've created a form from via browser from my MC Sharepoint ([form lives here on Sharepoint](https://www.office.com/launch/forms?auth=2) | [see the form here](https://forms.office.com/Pages/ResponsePage.aspx?id=KIbeCD5Z9UOc6_Pl3Xriyx3n5LHDRGZKthkEGSwyKjpUNVdVUlA4RkE5NTBRQ1dSTU1JQllMNEo5NiQlQCN0PWcu) )

 **Problems:**
 I suspect that my Flow isn't finding my form.
 It's not coming up in the list, but I'm seeing obvious test forms such as `Michael Boeglin wants:`, `Should we do a poll?`, etc. I looked for these polls in our SharePoint to see if I could move my poll to wherever they were being pulled from, but couldn't find them.
 I then found [this thread on providing Flow with an ID](KIbeCD5Z9UOc6_Pl3Xriyx3n5LHDRGZKthkEGSwyKjpUNVdVUlA4RkE5NTBRQ1dSTU1JQllMNEo5NiQlQCN0PWcu).
 This involves looking at the form as a user (not just copying a share link, but actually activating that link yourself), then looking at the URL to find the `id`, which should be everything _after_ `FlowID=`.
 However, it looks like the URL structure has changed to be simpley `id=`.
 So from the URL `https://forms.office.com/Pages/ResponsePage.aspx?id=KIbeCD5Z9UOc6_Pl3Xriyx3n5LHDRGZKthkEGSwyKjpUNVdVUlA4RkE5NTBRQ1dSTU1JQllMNEo5NiQlQCN0PWcu` we would grab `KIbeCD5Z9UOc6_Pl3Xriyx3n5LHDRGZKthkEGSwyKjpUNVdVUlA4RkE5NTBRQ1dSTU1JQllMNEo5NiQlQCN0PWcu` as the ID.
 I don't think this is working.